LLM-Friendly Docs ✨

 Homepage = "https://pyth-on-line.promplate.dev/hmr"

-Documentation = "https://pyth-on-line.promplate.dev/hmr/llms.txt"
+Documentation = "https://hmr.promplate.dev/"

 Repository = "https://github.com/promplate/hmr"